NEW THIS YEAR, VIP PARKING!

 Located in the heart of Slavic Village on Fleet Street, Seven Roses (Siedem Róź) is a bright light in an area long known for fine ethnic cuisine.
 Fortunately, this Polish delicatessen is not only surviving, but flourishing amongst stiff competition, thanks in large part to a combination of exceptional food and a wonderful atmosphere.
 The building itself is classic Cleveland, with a stunning interior, high molded ceilings, 15' library shelves with sliding ladders, marble tiles, etc. And like many such impressive feats of local architecture, were it not in Slavic Village, it could have been left to decay and eventual blight.
 But fortunately for us, and the city of Cleveland in general, the people of Slavic Village are fine stewards, fiercely committed to maintaining their community.
 Seven Roses took over the building, polished the place up, packed the shelves with ethnic goods and spices, set up a deli counter overflowing with a miniature Westside Market's worth of exotic meats and delicassies, created a cozy seating area, and suddently you're worried about lines at lunchtime and hoping word doesn't spread too fast.
 It just goes to show that exceptional results come from delivering exceptional products.
 And we couldn't be more thrilled to announce that Seven Roses will be sharing those products with us come Labor Day Weekend!

 The Cleveland OKtoberfest is excited to announce the opening of a new food venue... the Sausage Autobahn!
-Located just across from the Glockenspiel, and housed in an air-conditioned building, the Sausage Autobahn will feature a buffet of some of the Bavaria's finest sausages, all cooked by the renowned Chef Steve Weiss from the Donauschwaben.
-From bratwurst, to knockwurst, and everything in between, if you fancy yourself a connosieur of linked meat, you're in for a real treat!
+Located just across from the Glockenspiel, and housed in an air-conditioned building, the Sausage Autobahn will feature some of the Bavaria's finest sausages, all from Five Star Brand Meats.

 Balaton of Shaker Square